hoffstadt/DearPyGui/docs/README.md

 ### Support
-- [Sponsor](https://github.com/sponsors/hoffstadt) If you Enjoy DearPyGui please consider becoming a sponsor
+- [Sponsor](https://github.com/sponsors/hoffstadt) If you Enjoy Dear PyGui please consider becoming a sponsor.
-- [Paypal](https://www.paypal.com/paypalme/JonathanHoffstadt) For those who dont like rewards
+- [Paypal](https://www.paypal.com/paypalme/JonathanHoffstadt) For those who don't like rewards.

-If you are having issues or want to help or ask for ways you can help, here are some places you can go!
+If you are having issues or want to help, here are some places you can go:
 - [Github Forum](https://github.com/RaylockLLC/DearPyGui/issues/)
 - [Discord Forum](https://discord.gg/tyE7Gu4)
 - [Reddit](https://www.reddit.com/r/DearPyGui/)